Fri Jan 27 2023

 Cons:

 A faster, flexible, and founder-friendly approach to financing a business.
-Revenue Based Financing (RBF) lets you raise capital without the need to give up any equity or pay a fixed monthly instalment.
+Revenue Based Financing (RBF) lets you raise capital without the need to give up any equity or pay a fixed monthly instalment, making it a form of debt capital funding for startups.

-Revenue Based Financing is most suitable to meet several costs like marketing, operational expenses and expansion.
-You can learn more about Revenue Based Financing here.
+Revenue Based Financing is most suitable to meet several costs like marketing, operational expenses, and expansion.

 Pros: